 At issue in Walz was a New York statute providing that “[r]eal property owned by a corporation or association organized exclusively for the moral or mental improvement of men and women, or for religious ...purposes... and used exclusively for carrying out ...such purposes... shall be exempt from taxation as provided in this section.”

 The plaintiff, Frederick Walz, a taxpayer and resident of New York, sued the New York City Tax Commission, raising a First Amendment establishment clause claim and seeking an injunction against the granting of the exemptions.

-Burger reasoned that tax exemption did not single out a particular church group
+Court reasoned that tax exemption did not single out a particular church group

 Chief Justice Warren E. Burger wrote the 7-1 majority opinion — the first of many establishment clause decisions penned by the chief justice during his tenure.
 Burger reviewed the historical roots of the establishment clause — namely that “the ‘establishment’ of a religion connoted sponsorship, financial support, and active involvement of the sovereign in religious activity.”

 This accommodationist interpretation of the historical development of the establishment clause signaled the favorable treatment the New York exemption would receive.
 Indeed, the Court decided that the exemption “has not singled out one particular church or religious group or even churches as such; rather, it has granted exemption to all houses of religious worship within a broad class of property owned by nonprofit, quasi-public corporations.”

 Thus the legality of tax-exempt status for religious institutions was settled in the affirmative.

 Justice William O. Douglas filed the only dissent, questioning the historical account provided in Burger’s majority opinion and noting that the announced decision would likely exclude atheist organizations from tax-exempt status.